TheFabulousCube/.NET-Framework-API/README.md

 # Tadaa Tie Dye API

 New WebAPI project.
 This decouples the back end from an Angular/Ionic/Mobile/etc. front end.
+### Postman Collection
+I've included the Postman collection I used for testing.
+It includes the environments, you may need to adjust the local environments if you're trying to use those.
+I *hope* I moved the API key to a Global Variable, I didn't export those.
+If not, I guess I'll have to restore the database from a backup.

 Based on Code Maze Tutorial at https://code-maze.com/net-core-series/.
 #### It was working **great** with .NET Core, but I'm publishing to shared hosting (Go Daddy) and they don't support .NET Core.
 I've rewritten it in .NET Framework and had a few issues along the way.